Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/effects/effect/scroll.md

 ---
 # Scroll Effect

 The **Scroll** effect can be used to continuously scroll an image in a specified direction.
-It's useful for textures that loop seemlessly and can be used to create special effects in combination with other effects.
+It's useful for textures that loop seamlessly and can be used to create special effects in combination with other effects.

 ![Scroll](/img/effects/Scroll.gif)